DanielChapin/PHSHacktoberfest/README.md

   - Compare the master branch of the DanielChapin/PHSHacktoberfest repo to the master branch of your forked repo and click create pull request.

   ![Comparing Changes](https://github.com/DanielChapin/PHSHacktoberfest/blob/master/Comparing%20Changes.png?raw=true "Comparing Changes")
-4. Repeat until you have completed the challenge!
+4. Repwat until you have completed the challenge!